fZpHr/minishell_42/README.md

-## This project was a cooperative project, my teammate was https://github.com/gnoumalin
+## This project was a collaborative one, and my teammate was https://github.com/gnoumalin.

 ## Minishell